Individual suporters of our consensus statement

 All of the N=1 private individuals helping establish this website have been on a health journey.
 For all of us some kind of chronic condition led us to question our fundamental beliefs about food and health.
+Many of us are old enough to remember 1977.
+In 1977 saturated fat became the food that was killing us.

 We recall our parents switching from whole foods to processed low fat foods.
 From whole milk to processed skimmed milk.
 We stopped frying our foods in lard or dripping and switched to processed vegetable oils.